 Does less recess time really lead to higher test scores?
 There is growing evidence that makes a case for just the opposite.

-At a time when many school districts are cutting back on recess time for their K-5 students, other districts are battling to add more recess time.
-Many schools with lower standardized testing scores are opting to, or may be mandated to, cut back on their recess time to increase ‘academic learning time.’
-The latest research however, supports the case for adding, or at least not taking away, recess time in our schools.
+At a time when many school districts are cutting back on recess time for their K-5 students, other districts are battling to add more time.
+Many schools with lower standardized testing scores are opting to, or may be mandated to, cut back to increase ‘academic learning time.’
+The latest research however, supports the case for adding, or at least not taking it away.

 Here are some factors that support the need for recess time in K-5 schools:

 - Children need exercise.
 Rates of childhood obesity have more than doubled in children during the past 30 years and about 18% of children in the U.S. are obese, according to the CDC.